sandipsubedi/notes_ruby_on_rails/docs/ruby/print_puts_p.md

 - Displays the raw object.
 - Even espace characters on a string is displayed.
 - Helpful for debugging.

+4. putc
+- Only prints 1 character at a time.

 ```rb
 [12] pry(main)> print "test"